favware/xiveventbuddy/README.md

 ## About

-Bloombot is a private Discord bot for the Nightbloom FFXIV Free Company Discord server to provide various utilities and event management.
-We have opted to make our own bot to provide a more tailored experience for our members.
+XIVEventBuddy is a Discord bot that lets you host your FFXIV events on your Discord server.
+This bot aims to be user friendly and it will never lock any features behind a paywall.

-## Developing on Bloombot
+## Developing on XIVEventBuddy

 ### Requirements